Youth in Hong Kong: Education

 As of 2011, 64.8 per cent of Hong Kong youth attended education full-time, with the percentage of youth attending post-secondary schooling on the rise.

 An important aspect of Hong Kong is its transnational education.
 It is an education "in which the learners are located in a country different from the one where the awarding institution is based."
-This is true for Hong Kong youth who attend local institutions where foreign courses are offered that are considered British, Australian, American, Chinese.
+This is true for Hong Kong youth who attend local institutions where foreign courses are offered that are considered British, Australian, American.
 Students can then, through an application, get credit from the institution the courses are offered from even though they took the courses at their home institutions.
 Hong Kong does not directly regulate the quality of the transnational education offered, nor does it shape the content or cost of courses being offered by foreign providers.
 Being an internationalised territory, students at both the university level and in post-secondary vocational training in Hong Kong receive an education that is often geared towards international knowledge, rather than just local knowledge and practice.
 Hong Kong youth, therefore, obtain skills and knowledge that make them marketable for jobs worldwide.
 Most youth who leave school say they do so to find a good job with a good income.
-They soon realize their opportunities are limited without at least a senior secondary education level and work-related experience.
+They soon realise their opportunities are limited without at least a senior secondary education level and work-related experience.

 According to the World Bank, the rate of primary education completion from 2010 to 2016 in Hong Kong was 96 per cent.
 The rate of secondary education completion was 93.4 per cent, and the rate of tertiary education completion was 67 per cent.